ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 ### SubmissionPublisher

 The SubmissionPublisher class is an implementation of the _Publisher_ interface, which is compliant with the Reactive Streams specification.
-The _SubmissionPublisher_ class is implemented using an executor (to send events asynchronously to multiple consumers) and a bounded buffer for each consumer (to smooth out temporary disparities in producer and consumer speeds).
+The _SubmissionPublisher_ class is implemented using an executor (to send events asynchronously to multiple consumers) and a bounded buffer for each consumer (to reconcile temporary differences in producer and consumer rates).

 <sub>Normally the <em>SubmissionPublisher</em> class uses <em>ForkJoinPool.commonPool()</em> as an executor and <em>Flow.defaultBufferSize() = 256</em> as the maximum buffer capacity. </sub>